edequartel/Ravens/Ravens/Notes.md

 - working on YearView
 - working on Picture Zoom
 - working on Find place
-- working on audio plau sometimes stammering
+- working on audio play sometimes stammering

 - are some design issues.
 - The filter here will be adjusted in the future.
 Not optimal yet.